liweinan/liweinan.github.io/_posts/2017-03-30-an-analysis-on-resteasy-security-modules-and-comparing-its-features-with-keycloak.md

 skeleton-key-idm
 ```

 I’ll introduce the above modules one by one and refer to Keycloak when necessary.

+### jose-jwt

 The first one is `jose-jwt`. `jose` is `Javascript Object Signing and Encryption`, and `jws` is `JSON Web Token`[^5].
 The `jose-jws` module contains classes to deal with these two encryption modules.
 Keycloak copied part of these classes into its own project:

 ```
 $ pwd